Capilano University

 ————————————————————————————————————————-

 Nestled in the North Shore mountains and a mere 20 minutes from all that downtown Vancouver has to offer, Capilano University is a great choice for outdoor enthusiasts and urbanites alike.
-Founded in 1968, the University is best known for its jazz, film, animation and performing arts programs.
-CapU’s business, paralegal, early childhood care and education, music therapy and design programs are also highly regarded.
-Capilano University offers 97 programs, including 13 bachelor’s degrees as well as post-baccalaureate and undergraduate diplomas and certificates.
-In 2019, the University opened its newest location, CapU Lonsdale in North Vancouver’s famous Shipyards district.
+Founded in 1968, the University is best known for its programs in Fine and Applied Arts, Legal Studies, Kinesiology, Tourism, Early Childhood Education, and many more.
+CapU’s Business, Music Therapy, and Psychology programs are also highly regarded.
+Capilano University offers 122 programs, including 18 bachelor’s degrees as well as post-baccalaureate and undergraduate diplomas and certificates.
+In 2024, the University opened its newest location in Squamish.
+In 2019, the University opened a campus in Lonsdale, North Vancouver’s famous Shipyards district.
 The University provides student residences near its main campus and also serves the Sunshine Coast and the Sea-to-Sky corridor.

 Capilano University is named after Chief Joe Capilano, an important leader of the Squamish (Sḵwx̱wú7mesh) Nation of the Coast Salish people.
 Our campuses are located on the territories of the Lil’wat, Musqueam, Sechelt (shíshálh) Squamish (Sḵwx̱wú7mesh) and Tsleil-Waututh Nations.